aaronedev/aaronedev/README.md

 ## 📚 I love documentation

 Not many developers like to write documentation.
 I do though.
 I believe that a well-documented codebase is as important as the code itself.
 Its like a story telling what the code can do and how it does it.
 I always try to write clear, concise, and useful documentation.
-My go-to documentation tool is [Obsidian.md](https://obsidian.md/).
+My go-to documentation tool is <a href="https://obsidian.md/" target="_blank">Obsidian.md</a>.

-## 🖥️ Windows Lover
+## 🖥️ Windows Power User

 I grew up with Windows and have a special place in my heart for it.
 Its my go-to operating system for development.
+I enjoy using the Windows Subsystem for Linux (WSL) and the Windows Terminal.
+I also use <a href="https://docs.microsoft.com/en-us/powershell/" target="_blank">PowerShell</a> configured with <a href="https://ohmyposh.dev/" target="_blank">Oh-My-Posh</a> for my terminal.

 ## 🐧 Linux Enthusiast

 I love working with Linux and Im always exploring new things in the vast open-source world.
+Favorite operating systems are:

+- <a href="https://ubuntu.com/" target="_blank">Ubuntu</a>
+- <a href="https://pop.system76.com/" target="_blank">Pop!\_OS</a>.

 ## 💻 Version Control